pymupdf/PyMuPDF/docs/page.rst

            >>> page.add_highlight_annot(quads)

       .. note::
         Obviously, text marker annotations need to know what is the top, the bottom, the left, and the right side of the area(s) to be marked.
 If the arguments are quads, this information is given by the sequence of the quad points.
-In contrast, a rectangle delivers much less information -- this is illustrated by the fact, that 4! = 24 different quads can be constructed with the four corners of a reactangle.
+In contrast, a rectangle delivers much less information -- this is illustrated by the fact, that 4! = 24 different quads can be constructed with the four corners of a rectangle.

         Therefore, we **strongly recommend** to use the `quads` option for text searches, to ensure correct annotations.
 A similar consideration applies to marking **text spans** extracted with the "dict" / "rawdict" options of :meth:`Page.get_text`.
 For more details on how to compute quadrilaterals in this case, see section "How to Mark Non-horizontal Text" of :ref:`FAQ`.